Precision Interferometry and Fundamental Interactions

 This department’s research encompasses precision interferometry instrumentation for ground-based and space-based gravitational-wave observatories and laser-optical searches for fundamental interactions beyond the standard model.

 The department will also work on axion-like particle searches and studies of fundamental interactions such as vacuum magnetic birefringence taking advantage of a new 250 meter long magnet string at DESY.
-Furthermore, the new department will also support the development of ground-based gravitational-wave observatories such as the Einstein Telescope and the Cosmic Explorer.
+Furthermore, the department will also support the development of ground-based gravitational-wave observatories such as the Einstein Telescope and the Cosmic Explorer.